YoApp/yo-hooks/README.md

 # Yo Hooks
-Turn any webhook into a Yo.
+Turn any webhook into a meaningful Yo.

 ## TL;DR